-To formulate the counterpart of the infinite dimensional stochastic optimal control system, a crucial issue is the characterization of the second-order adjoint process $P$, which takes values in the space $\mathfrak{L}(H)$ of all the bounded linear operators from $H$ to $H$.
+To formulate the counterpart of the infinite-dimensional stochastic optimal control system, a crucial issue is the characterization of the second-order adjoint process $P$, which takes values in the space $\mathfrak{L}(H)$ of all bounded linear operators from $H$ to $H$.
 Since the operator space $\mathfrak{L}(H)$ is not a (separable) Hilbert space, the dynamics of the second adjoint process could not be described by a conventional BSDE as in the finite-dimensional case.
-In the existing maximum principles for the conventional optimal stochastic problem, the second-order process is given in various ways.
-L\"{u} and Zhang \cite{LZ14,LZ18} used the the transposition solutions for a real-valued equation, and assume quite strong separability on the coefficients.
-Derived from the limit of the quadratic term in the variational calculation of the maximum principle, Du and Meng \cite{DM13} and Fuhrman, Hu and Tessitore \cite{FHT12,FHT13} make use of a stochastic bilinear form to define the second adjoint process $P$.
-In both these works, no dynamics of the second adjoint process is given.
-On the other hand, Guatteri and Tessitore \cite{GT05,GT14} characterize $P$ via an explicit operator-valued BSDE with the idea of the mild solutions under either assumption of the Hilbert-Schmidt property (stronger than separability) on the coefficients or a rather restrictive regularity condition on the unbounded operators; and Stannat and Wessels \cite{SW21} use a kind of function-valued backward SPDE based mollification and Riesz's representation when the state equation (does not contain a unbounded diffusion operator) allows the unbounded drift operator to be semilinear and the space dimension of the state equation is one-dimensional.
+In the existing maximum principles for the conventional stochastic optimal control problem, the second-order process $P$ is given in various ways.
+L\"{u} and Zhang \cite{LZ14,LZ18} utilize the notion of transposition solutions in the context of real-valued equations, assuming the coefficients, such as the terminal condition and the generator of the equation, to be strongly measurable (hence separably valued; see \cite[Theorem 2.1]{KR81}) and the space $L^{2}(\mathcal{F}_T)$ to be separable.
+Derived from the limit of the quadratic terms in the variational calculation of the maximum principle, Du and Meng \cite{DM13} and Fuhrman, Hu and Tessitore \cite{FHT13} define $P$ through a stochastic bilinear form.
+In both approaches, no dynamics of the second adjoint process are given.
+On the other hand, Guatteri and Tessitore \cite{GT05,GT14} characterize $P$ using the mild solution of an operator-valued BSDE.
+They impose either the Hilbert-Schmidt assumption on the coefficients (which can be relaxed only for a suitable limit of solutions with such data, referred to as a generalized solution) or a rather restrictive regularity condition on the unbounded operators.
+Similarly, Stannat and Wessels \cite{SW21} employ a function-valued backward SPDE when the coefficients (of the system and the cost functional) depend on the state variables in a Nemytskii manner.
+However, their diffusion coefficient contains no unbounded operator (this also happens in \cite{FHT13,GT05,GT14,LZ14,LZ18}) and is further required to have a very high regularity when the space dimension is greater than one (see \cite[Remark 4.3]{SW21}).